metacpan/metacpan-cpan-extracted/distros/N/Nice-Try/README.md

 9. catch( \$e where { \$condition } ) { }

-:   This is not a class execption catching, but worse mentioning.
+:   This is not a class exception catching, but worth mentioning.
 For
     example:

             try